Docs

 val tx = result!;

-You can specify an optional type argument, specifying the message type to search for; the function will also check that the opcode of the tx message matches the opcode of the given message.
+You can specify an optional type argument, specifying the message type to search for; the function will also check that the opcode of the external-out message body matches the opcode of the given message.

 Example: